AdaptableTools/openfin-demo/README.md

 - Every x seconds the Price is updated (and flashes accordingly)
 - Each entry also contains a Closing Price, Spread and Bid and Ask
 - Editable columns are: Price, BidOfferSpread (is this correct?)
-### 3. Positions Blotter<
+### 3. Positions Blotter
 - Displays the position for each *InstrumentId* based on data from the Trade and Price screens
 - Each row aggregates all the trades for an <i>InstrumentId</i> and calculates the PnL based on the current Price
 - Each time a Trade is added or a Price changes, the Positions Blotter will update (via the OpenFin xxx)
 - No columns are editable

-### Keeping in Sync
-One essential feature in the Demo is that all 3 Blotters can stay in sync with each other by using OpenFin communication APIs.

-This happens in various ways in the demo app:</p>
-- **Set the Filter** on the *InstrumentId* Column in any Blotter will cause the other Blotters to filter immediately on same instrument
-- **Clear the Filter** on the *InstrumentId* Column in any Blotter will clear the Filters for that Column in all screens
+## Application Bar
+At the top of the demo are a series of useful buttons and dropdowns which help to manage and sync the various the windows.
+It includes:
+- Instrument Picker: Selecting an Instrument from the dropdown will ****????.
+This will cause each of the 3 blotters to filter to that Instrument and also????

+- Channel Chooser - allows the user to pick a channel on which FDC3 messages will be broadcast

-- **Changing the Theme** in one screen will update the theme in all (also possible via the buttons at top of application)
+- Theme Picker - will update the [Adaptable Theme]() in all the Blotters?

+    > The same effect can be achieved by changing the theme in any of the individual Blotters

+- Button to toggle suspeending showing notifications

 ## Audit Screens
 The Demo leverages the powerful [AdapTable Audit Log](https://docs.adaptabletools.com/docs/key-topics/audit-log) to provide a live 'view' of all data changes.